Author Archives: Wannetta Powling

 MEETING SCHEDULES:

-Date, Location & Time of Regular Selectboard Meetings: A motion was made by Ann Golob and seconded by Mike Fitzpatrick to hold the regular Selectboard meetings on the first and third Monday of each month at 6:00 p.m. at the Newfane Town Office and via Zoom.
+Chevalier made a motion, seconded by Golob, to hold the regular Selectboard meetings on the first and third Monday of each month at 6:00 p.m. at the Newfane Town Office and via Zoom.
 The motion carried.
-4/0.

-Board of Health & Local Board of Liquor Control: A motion was made by Katy Johnson–Aplin and seconded by Ann Golob to meet as the Board of Health, the Local Board of Liquor Control, and the Cannabis Control Commission as needed.
-The motion carried.
-4/0.
+Johnson-Aplin made a motion, seconded by Golob, to meet as the Board of Health, the Local Board of Liquor Control, and the Cannabis Control Commission as needed.

 LOCATION FOR POSTING OF NOTICES & MINUTES

-A motion was made by Mike Fitzpatrick and seconded by Ann Golob to set the official locations for posting notices and minutes as the Newfane Town Office, Moore Free Library, Front Porch Forum, W.W.
+Chevalier made a motion, seconded by Johnson-Aplin, to set the official locations for posting notices and minutes as the Newfane Town Office, Moore Free Library, Front Porch Forum, W.W.
 Building Supply, South Newfane/Williamsville Post Office, and the official Town of Newfane website.
 The motion carried.
-4/0.

 OFFICIAL NEWSPAPER FOR POSTING OF NOTICES & ADVERTISEMENTS

-A motion was made by Katy Johnson–Aplin and seconded by Ann Golob to name Brattleboro Reformer as the official newspaper.
+A motion was made by Chevalier and seconded by Johnson–Aplin to name Brattleboro Reformer as the official newspaper.
 The motion was made to use the Brattleboro Reformer as the posting paper for notices.
-The motion carried.
-4/0

 ADD NAME OF NEW CHAIR TO PERSONNEL POLICY (Sign new Personnel Policy)